HenryNVP/Gripper/README.md

 # Force Fuzzy Control Simulation

 ## Overview
-This project implements a force control simulation for a robotic robotic hand using fuzzy logic based on theory in [1].
+This project implements a force control simulation for a robotic hand using fuzzy logic based on theory in [1].
 The simulation models a system where the force applied by the actuator needs to be adjusted based on the error in the current force and its derivative.
-Using fuzzy logic offers a reliable approach to control grasping forc of the gripper.
+Using fuzzy logic offers a reliable approach to control grasping force of the gripper.

 ## Features
 - Fuzzy Logic Controller: Designs membership function to get the result close to theory.